 Avoid using exec or eval and never use these with untrusted code.

-Be careful when using Guerrilla patching to ensure that all uses of the patched classes and/or modules continue to function as expected; conversely, be aware of any code being used that patches classes and/or modules to avoid unexpected results.
+Avoid guerrilla patching, and if unavoidable, ensure that all uses of the patched classes and/or modules continue to function as documented;

+Be aware of any code being used that patches classes and/or modules to avoid unexpected results.

-Ensure that the file path and files being imported are from trusted sources.
+Ensure that any file paths and files being imported are from trusted sources.

 Follow the guidance of PEP 578 [bibPxx] to eliminate potentially dangerous default behaviour from calls into the Python runtime and in the use of audit hooks.